chatbotllm-apitutorialstreamingconversation-management

 The system prompt is your product

 The system prompt defines your chatbot's personality, knowledge, constraints, and behavior.
-Invest time here — it's the highest leverage prompt in your application.
+Invest time here, it's the highest use prompt in your application.

 You are Aria, a customer support specialist for Acme SaaS.